ACLU sues Washington state city over its anti-homeless laws after a landmark Supreme Court ruling

 It was unclear whether Spokane has begun enforcing its multiple anti-camping ordinances following the high court ruling.

 Erin Hut, a spokesperson for the Spokane city attorney’s office, said in an email that the city had not yet been served the lawsuit and was unable to comment.
-A police spokesperson did not respond to an email seeking comment.
+Messages left with Spokane Mayor Lisa Brown and City Council President Betsy Wilkerson seeking comment were not immediately returned.

 Clark said two of the plaintiffs are a homeless person and someone formerly homeless who were cited by police under Spokane's ordinances.
 A homeless services nonprofit is also among the plaintiffs.